 Through analysis of hazards and where they can occur, systems and procedures can be implemented to minimise the risk of failure.
 Critical control points can be managed by appropriately trained in-house staff, providing for a truly hands-on quality management system at each and every operation.

 A food safety programme however does not just stop with HACCP.
-To be effective, sub-systems such as pest control, recall protocols, hygiene and sanitation need to be developed and implemented.
+To be effective, pre-requisit programmes such as pest control, recall protocols, hygiene and sanitation need to be developed and implemented.
 Additionally, the issue of ensuring that suppliers and distributors are also ‘safe’ needs to be addressed through development of ingredient specifications and a vendor quality assurance system.

 For more information check the Frequently asked questions.

-HACCP Australia can provide cost effective solutions to the often complex and onerous problems of food safety, taking responsibility for not only the development of a site specific system, but also for the implementation and ongoing maintenance of the methodology.
+HACCP International can provide cost effective solutions to the often complex and onerous problems of food safety, taking responsibility for not only the development of a site specific system, but also for the implementation and ongoing maintenance of the methodology.

 Our approach is typically executed along the following guidelines: